 We represented Ms C in a compensation claim against the owners of the beauty salon.
 We argued that a properly conducted skin patch test at least 24 hours before Ms C’s appointment would have identified the extreme sensitivity of her skin, and would have prevented the negative reaction that she experienced.
 The beauty technician had used a skin peel formula that was far too strong for Ms C’s skin type, and this had caused the latter’s injuries.
 This was a clear breach of the duty of care that the salon owed Ms C, to carry out her treatment in a reasonably competent manner.
 The salon’s insurers accepted liability, and Ms C received £3,300 in compensation.

-If you have been injured by a chemical skin peel treatment at a cosmetic clinic, contact our female lawyers today for free, confidential advice.
+If you have been injured by a chemical skin peel treatment at a beauty salon or cosmetic clinic, contact our female lawyers today for free, confidential advice.
 Our experience in beauty and cosmetic treatments injury claims means that you will have the best possible representation when it comes to negotiating a compensation settlement.